 Making sure your child gets the necessary vitamins and minerals can give them the nutritional edge they need for optimal health.
 But sometimes kids need more than just the basics.
 Here are three common health concerns in children, along with supplements that may help parents manage each scenario.

-Chamomile for anxiety
+1. Chamomile for Anxiety

 From jam-packed schedules to mountains of homework, kids today are under an increasing amount of stress that can leave them feeling anxious.
 According to one survey in the Journal of Developmental & Behavioral Pediatrics, two million American children are currently dealing with a diagnosis of anxiety.
 The study authors estimate that another 20% of all children may have undiagnosed or untreated anxiety that can lead to school problems and behavioral issues.
 (3)